• Skip to main content

 How to Create an Art Portfolio in Mai Theme 2.0

 Because Mai Theme 2.0 is block-based, creating an art gallery/portfolio is simpler than ever.
-You don’t need any special plugins, just the block you already have at your disposal.
+You don’t need any special plugins, just the blocks you already have at your disposal.

 Using Gallery and/or Image Blocks